WICG/display-locking/explainers/update-rendering.md

 ### Interaction with `content-visibility`
 Since the User Agent typically keeps rendering state of subtrees up-to-date, this feature would be a no-op in a majority of cases.
-For instance, having `renderPriority` on a visible, on screen, element would not have to do any work since the rendering state of such an element is already kept up to date.
+For instance, having `renderpriority` on a visible, on screen, element would not have to do any work since the rendering state of such an element is already kept up to date.
-(Note that it is an [open question](https://github.com/WICG/display-locking/issues/202) whether the behavior of visible elements with `renderPriority` should cause asynchronous updates)
+(Note that it is an [open question](https://github.com/WICG/display-locking/issues/202) whether the behavior of visible elements with `renderpriority` should cause asynchronous updates)

 We're proposing this feature as an enhancement for the `content-visibility` CSS property.
 For example, when `content-visibity: hidden` property is applied to the element, it ensures that the element's subtree is not visible and that its rendering state is not updated to save CPU time.
-Adding `renderPriority` on such an element, however, would cause the User Agent to continually process its rendering with a given priority.
+Adding `renderpriority` on such an element, however, would cause the User Agent to continually process its rendering with a given priority.